bitpay/bitcore/packages/bitcore-lib/docs/address.md

 ## Instantiate an Address

-To be able to receive bitcoins an address is needed, but in order to spend them a private key is necessary.
+To be able to receive bitcoins, an address is needed, but in order to spend them a private key is necessary.
 Please take a look at the [`PrivateKey`](privatekey.md) docs for more information about exporting and saving a key.

 ```javascript
 var privateKey = new PrivateKey();